bbrks/bbrks.me/content/posts/2018-03-16-synology-nas-tips.md

 ## Key-Based SSH Logins {#sshkeys}

-This is a must.
 Being able to disable password login via SSH is a huge security win, and makes my life easier for keys with no passphrase.

 I found a great post by [Scott Granneman](https://www.chainsawonatireswing.com/) detailing what it takes to get SSH keys working under DSM, but unfortunately involves a bit of hoop-jumping.
 I'll copy the steps that Scott has described in more detail, just for reference's sake: